pelatx/brackets-link-file/README.md

 - Changed the way in which the project is monitored.
 Now much more efficient.
 It no longer causes a considerable drop in the performance of Brackets.
 Even with very large projects it remains usable.
 - Support to update the tags when a project file is renamed.
 - Bug fixes.

+v2.3.0 - Improved CDN downloader/tagger:
+- Now It consumes the new jsDelivr API, giving the user access to more libraries in their latest versions.
+- Loader animation while It fetches libraries.
+- Support for downloading/tag several libraries in one dialog instance.
+Before, the dialog was closed downloading or linking once.

 ## Credits
 Icons from [Ionicons][ionicons].